pantrypoints/sp/content/en/research/countries/china/xi/chapter-15g.md

 program of a political party is a banner that is publicly erected, a boundary marker by which people judge the nature and level of the party's activities.

-The highest program of the Communist Party of China is to realize communism, which is the direction of social development that the entire human society strives to pursue.
+The highest program of the CCP is to realize communism, which is the direction of social development that the entire human society strives to pursue.
 At the same time, in different historical periods, the Party has always put forward inspiring goals in accordance with the state of social development, the will of the people and the needs of cause development, and united and led the people to fight for them.
-The Communist Party of China adheres to the correct political direction, unifies the maximum program with the realistic program, and ensures that it can always stand at the forefront of the development of the times and lead the masses to constantly open up a way forward in vivid practical practice.
+The CCP adheres to the correct political direction, unifies the maximum program with the realistic program, and ensures that it can always stand at the forefront of the development of the times and lead the masses to constantly open up a way forward in vivid practical practice.